How to Elevate Your ITIL Incident Management Process (in 2024)

 • If you haven’t already, establish a formal problem management program to pull important trends out of your incident data to drive proactive continuous improvement.

 At INOC, we have a data storage vault and mature ITIL incident management system, including a robust, “single pane of glass” solution like the one described above.
 We also help teams extract the valuable insights stored within their historical incident data to drive continual improvement.
+Schedule a free NOC consultation to start the conversation with our Solutions Engineers.

 3. Incident Categorization

-• Keep in mind that in addition to helping support staff sort and prioritize incidents when they occur, the other important purpose of categorization (the one teams often struggle the most to capitalize on) is to track incidents over time and see patterns that you can act on via problem management.
+Keep in mind that in addition to helping support staff sort and prioritize incidents when they occur, the other important purpose of categorization (the one teams often struggle the most to capitalize on) is to track incidents over time and see patterns that you can act on via problem management.

-Incident tracking is one of the biggest components we see missing in modern support operations.
+Incident tracking is one of the biggest components we see missing in support operations.
 Without a thoughtful approach to categorizing your incidents, it’s difficult or even impossible to know how often particular incidents arise so you can see the trends that require some work—whether via problem management, training, or another lever you can pull.

 Take it from us—it’s much easier to get buy-in from leaders on new tools, better training, or other resources when the data makes the business case for you.

-💡 How to elevate your incident categorization process:
+How to elevate your process

 • When thinking about categorization, start with your end goals and derive categories that serve them.